zcrayman/tut-rest/README.md

 ## The Home of RESTful Services in your Application's Architecture

 RESTful services are an integration between your application and the myriad of possible clients that need to consume your services.
 As such, RESTful services can be seen as living in their own integration domain on the periphery of your application's core as shown in the following update to your "Life Preserver".

-TODO Life Preserver zoom of RESTful bits and pieces.

 ![Life Preserver showing Core and REST domain](../images/life-preserver-rest-domain-intro.png)